7 frequently asked questions about Mixpanel, answered

 From understanding the analytics landscape to mapping capabilities with KPIs and integrating new tools with your current stack, we know that choosing a product analytics solution can be overwhelming—not to mention, time-consuming.

-After thousands of conversations with product teams evaluating Mixpanel, we sifted through the data to identify the questions that we see come up again and again.
+After thousands of conversations with product teams evaluating Mixpanel, we sifted through the data and identified seven questions that come up again and again:

 1. How is Mixpanel different from marketing analytics tools like Google Analytics?

 We’re not here to declare a winner: marketing analytics tools are immensely valuable, and have an important place in the tech stacks of just about every company.
 But the teams and objectives it serves are fundamentally different from those of product analytics, which provide real-time data on user events, the ability to analyze the user experience more deeply, and easier connections to existing tools.